isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_problem_definition.png" width="110%"/></div>

 ???
-## Simple: we read an integer and we write an integer.
+## Simple: read an integer and write an integer.
+The input consists of positive integers up to 1.05M

+## Output: read the list.
+Emphasis on UNIQUE equation solutions.

+## No precalculation
+There is a strict limit on the source size.
+Precalculating 1M results and simply printing them is not a valid "fast solution".

+## Size of input
+To simplify we will only consider N=2^20 at the beginning, but later we will assume the input to be 100k random numbers < 2^20.

 ---